UWA-Marine-Ecology-Group-students/Carmody_Fish_Population_Model_OWF/README.md

-# PhD
+# PhD_Harry Carmody
-Repository for PhD Work
+Repository for fish population modelling work associated with OWF and fisheries management interactions for pink snapper and dhufish.